rockwoofstone/FlexArp/README.md

-FlexArp is a Flexible arpeggiator for the SnazzyFX ardcore Eurorack module.
+FlexArp is a flexible arpeggiator for the SnazzyFX ardcore Eurorack module.
 It Should also work on any other ardcore implementation.

 Provides control of: